Skip to content

 • Skeleton – “barely running” implementation of the chosen architecture.

-The problem with these approaches, especially prototype and skeletons is that they require a relatively long time as well as resources to implement.
-We need some additional tools in our evaluation toolset to allow us to focus on architecture alternatives that are most likely to match our needs.
+The problem with these approaches, especially prototypes and skeletons, is that they require a relatively long time and resources to implement.
+We need additional tools in our evaluation toolset to allow us to focus on architecture alternatives most likely to match our needs.

 * other options are active-active and active-passive (e.g. Windows clustering)